-Each year, ASCO conferences have a theme and the week-long conference will deliver scientific presentations on promising therapeutics and results of clinical studies to a wide audience.
+Each year, ASCO conferences have a theme.
+The week-long conference delivers scientific presentations on promising therapeutics and results of clinical studies to a wide audience.
 Other aspects of oncology including cancer-focused quality improvement methods, diagnosis, surveillance, cancer equity and health policy are also discussed.
-The ASCO annual meeting is a fully packed learning pool for medical professionals with a keen interest in oncology.
+The ASCO annual meeting is a fully packed learning pool for medical professionals, major media outlets worldwide, and medical associations with a keen interest in oncology.

-In 2021, the ASCO annual meeting was held virtually due to the COVID-19 pandemic.
+In 2021, the ASCO meeting was held virtually due to the COVID-19 pandemic.
 The theme of the 2021 ASCO virtual meeting was “Equity: Every Patient.
 Every Day.
-Everywhere” and attendees had access to thousands of abstracts, presentations and discussions focused on improving patient access to high quality cancer treatments.
+Everywhere”.
+Attendees received access to thousands of abstracts, presentations and discussions focused on improving patient access to high quality cancer treatments.
 Some of the ASCO 2021 highlights include the oral ASCO abstract sessions with Q&A, plenary session, ASCO book club, case-based panels and ASCO voices.
-To learn more about the recently concluded ASCO 2022 Annual Meeting, we have summarized some of the highlights of the conference.
+To learn more about the ASCO 2022 Annual Meeting, we have summarized some of the highlights of the conference.

 What were the ASCO 2022 highlights?

-Attendees of the ASCO 2022 Meeting had the choice of attending in person or online.
-This year’s conference introduced more virtual presence and interactive media platforms.
-Live sessions, on-demand capabilities—including poster and poster discussion sessions, clinical science symposia, and educational sessions that can be accessed anywhere in the world are part of the interesting features of the conference that facilitated a deeper networking and learning experience for the attendees.
+Attendees of the clinical oncology ASCO 2022 Meeting had the choice of attending in person or online.
+The conference provided more virtual opportunities and interactive media platforms.
+Live and on-demand sessions, including posters, discussions, symposia, and educational sessions open up a world of networking and learning for HCPs.